audrl1010/ConversationalEnglish/README.md

 `CH`: It\`s very important to me.
 It is our first class.
 What do you want me to do for you?
 Is there  somthing you want?
 I\`m begging you.

 `BO`: Are you serious? umm... 🤔 okey but there is one condition.
-I want you to buy cloths to buy.
+I want you to buy cloths for me.

 `CH`: umm... ☹️  how much is it? you know...
-I have no job now? oh I didn\`t mean I\`m gonna buy it for you...
+I have no job now? oh I didn\`t mean I\`m not gonna buy it for you...

 `BO`: that\`s right baby that\`s right.
 It\`s not so expensive. you can buy it.